DrewKiino/Firebolt/README.md

 **Firebolt** is a dependency injection framework written for `Swift`.
 Inspired by `Kotlin` [Koin](https://insert-koin.io/).
 This framework is meant to be lightweight and unopinionated by design with resolutions working simply by good old functional programming.

+## Contributions
+`Firebolt` is an open-source project, feel free to contact me if you want to help contribute to this codebase.
+You can also do a pull-request or open up issues.

 ## Documentation
 * [Usage](#usage)
 * [Scope](#scope)